-This case presents a purely legal question regarding the interpretation of recent legislation: whether a budget provision without retroactivity language nevertheless applies retroactively to deny the benefits of amendments to Virginia's earned sentence credit program to those in the custody of the Virginia Department of Corrections (VDOC) as of July 1, 2022.
-Under basic principles of statutory construction in Virginia, the answer to that question must be no. This Court should reaffirm its long-standing precedent that legislation affecting substantive rights or interests may not apply retroactively absent an explicit intent by the legislature to do so.
+This petition for appeal presents the same question as numerous pro se habeas petitions pending before this Court and the circuit courts: whether a budget provision without retroactivity language nevertheless applies retroactively to deny the benefits of amendments to Virginia's earned sentence credit program to those in the custody of the Virginia Department of Corrections (VDOC) as of July 1, 2022.
+Under basic principles of statutory construction in Virginia, the answer to that question must be no. The Court should grant this Petition both to correct the error of the circuit court in this case and to resolve the question for the hundreds of other incarcerated persons who find themselves in the same position as the Petitioner, Antoine Anderson.

-In 2020, Virginia's General Assembly overhauled the earned sentence credit program - a system that allows incarcerated individuals to earn time off their sentence through good behavior and rehabilitation - to increase the number of available credits.
+In 2020, Virginia's General Assembly overhauled the earned sentence credit program - a system that allows incarcerated individuals to earn time off their sentence through good behavior and rehabilitation - to expand the number of available credits.
 Because the General Assembly explicitly applied the amendments retroactively, over a thousand people, including Mr. Anderson, expected to be released when the law went into effect in July 2022.
 In June 2022, the General Assembly approved the biennial budget for 2022 through 2024.
 The budget included a provision that would alter how the earned sentence credit program would apply in those years.
-However, even though the Budget Item contained no explicit language providing for its retroactive application, VDOC1 incorrectly interpreted the provision broadly and retroactively, snatching away early release from Mr. Anderson and hundreds of other individuals who had already finalized preparations to return home during the summer of 2022.
-Mr. Anderson remains incarcerated because of VDOC's incorrect application of the Budget Item and the lower court's erroneous decision to deny relief.
+However, even though the budget item contained no explicit language providing for its retroactive application, VDOC incorrectly interpreted the budget provision broadly and retroactively, snatching away early release from Mr. Anderson and hundreds of other individuals who had already finalized preparations to return home during the summer of 2022.
+Mr. Anderson remains incarcerated because of VDOC's incorrect application of the budget item and the lower court's erroneous decision to deny relief.
 Correcting this error will result in the award of additional sentence credits to Mr. Anderson, resulting in his immediate release.
-Because Mr. Anderson's physical liberty is at issue, he moved this Court to expedite its consideration of his case.